gperreymond/osmo-coding-challenge/README.md

 ## Architecture

-Based on a solid experience with __moleculer__ for my current company.
+Based on a solid experience with __moleculer__ used in my current company.
 - https://moleculer.services/

-I decided to try the golang version (currently in progress), but fully compatible with the test.
+I decided to try the golang version (currently in progress), but fully compatible with osmo test.
 - https://moleculer-go-site.herokuapp.com/

-Due to the lack of time, I implemented a very very light version of CQRS/ES.
-With more time, in a real context of work, I will do more of course.
+Due to the lack of time, I implemented a very very light version of CQRS/ES ; With more time, in a real context of work, I will do more of course.

-I just want to demonstrate how I will make the architecture if I had to begin such a big project.
+__Eventsourcing__ is better than __Observer Pattern__ for an achievement system.

-I don't use an __Observer Pattern__ because when I want to create a new achievement, I just need to replay past events.
+Because when I want to create a new achievement, I just need to replay past events.
-And also because __Eventsourcing__ is a pretty good pattern in case of debug, data, etc.
+__Eventsourcing__ is also a pretty good pattern in case of debug, data, etc.

 ## Infrastructure

 Read the README in __infra__ directory for infrastructure details.

+__Nats__ is used as service discovery, and __rabbitmq__ if I need a state machine.
+This is a very good combo in microservices architectures.

 ```sh
 cd infra